twmb/franz-go/plugin/kotel/README.md

 buffered_fetch_records_total
 ```

-To get started with metrics in `kotel`, you'll need to set up a meter provider and configure any desired metrics
+To get started with metrics in `kotel`, you'll need to set up a meter provider and configure any desired meter
 options.
 You can then create a `kotel` hook and pass it to `kgo.WithHooks` when creating a new client.

 Here's an example of how you might do this: